Arsenio Balisacan: PCC

 Balisacan's effective leadership, combined with a competition act that gives the enforcer broad powers, has gotten the PCC off to a good start, placing the commission among the top emerging enforcers in developing countries only two years after its formation.
 Nonetheless, he faces formidable challenges as competition czar because the Philippines is cited as one of the most restrictive economies in the world (see Fostering Competition in the Philippines: The Challenge of Restrictive Regulation by the World Bank).

+NEDA/DEPDev

+On May 27, 2022, Balisacan accepted the offer to become Secretary of the National Economic Development Authority (NEDA) under the incoming administration of Bongbong Marcos, who was then the presumptive president.
+He took office on June 30, 2022.
+On April 10, 2025, NEDA was reorganized and renamed into Department of Economy, Planning and Development (DEPDev), making him the first secretary of the department.